Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/base.md

     :   List of ontology types.

     `relevant_type: knowledge.base.ontology.OntologyClassReference`
     :   Most relevant ontology type.
-That likes to Wacom's personal knowledge base ontology.
+That like to Wacom's personal knowledge base ontology.

     `thumbnail: str | None`
-    :   Thumbnail to describes the entity.
+    :   Thumbnail to describe the entity.

     `token_indexes: List[int] | None`
     :   List of token indexes used to identify the entity.